Pan Fried Cod with Corn Salsa

 - Feel free to make this recipe with any favorite white fish you might have available.
 You could even use salmon!
 It will just need to cook a little longer.
 In this salmon taco recipe, I give instructions for searing salmon in a pan.

 Pan fried fish paired with zesty corn salsa is really enough of a meal on its own, but to add a little more oomph, serve it with a fresh green salad.
-You can make a really quick and simple salad with fresh greens, chopped tomato, diced avocado and this chipotle ranch.
-Keep the Tex-Mex theme going by adding a side of cilantro lime rice or cilantro lime cauliflower rice.
+You can make a really quick and simple salad with fresh greens, chopped tomato, diced avocado and this chipotle ranch sauce.
+Keep the Tex-Mex theme going by adding a side dish of cilantro lime rice or cilantro lime cauliflower rice.
 And don’t forget the homemade salsa and skinny margarita!

-prep & make ahead tips
+Prep & make ahead tips

 You can also save a couple of minutes by going ahead and mixing the seasoning blend.
 It is not recommended that cod be marinated overnight in the refrigerator, though.
 Marinating white fish for too long can cause it to become mushy and fall apart.
 Cod should marinate for no longer than about an hour in the refrigerator.